pasha21felicia/Filesystem_Minishell_TEMA1_SD/README.txt

+The goal of this theme is to implement a minimal file system with lots of operations associated with the CLI, very similar to those on the terminal of a UNIX system, to manipulate that file system.
+Its structure will be similar to that of a system UNIX-based, by dividing into files and directories, starting from the root directory [ ​ 0] The program reads the commands touch, mkdir, cd, ls, pwd, rm and rmdir until delete f.s.

 Filesystem Minishell Tema 1 - SD - DIGORI PARASCOVIA - 313CC

 Tema este incompleta ruleaza pe 65 de puncte doar.